pleimer/ticketer/README.md

 This service watches for updates coming into an email inbox configured with Nylas in a temporal workflow.
 Messages that begin a new thread will result in a new ticket being created.

+Two pages:
+1. localhost:8080 - ticket list view shows all tickets with a 'in_progress' or 'not_started' status
+2. localhost:8080/ticket/:id - view and update tickets/message threads

 For this project, no thread or message information is stored in the application DB.
 Rather, all messaging state is queried from the mail server.
 This does make for some fragile interations such as replying to a thread through the UI.
 This can be improved by putting this operation in a temporal workflow of its own, making adjustments for transactionality and even tracking some messageing/threading data in the application db.

 # Run locally